hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 **memory-intensive**

+* Especially with many threads, or when inherited.
 * Thread-local variables can be made inheritable (class `InheritableThreadLocal`).
 * So if Thread A starts a thread called Thread B, then Thread B can access Thread A's inheritable thread-locals.
 * But in order to make this happen, the child thread (Thread B) has to allocate (redundant) storage for every thread-local variable previously written in the parent thread.